soobinrho/dotfiles-personal/README.md

 sudo dnf update -y
 sudo dnf install -y powershell

-# Install Alacritty, a fast OpenGL terminal emulator.
-# I normally use Konsole because - unlike Alacritty - Konsole
-# remembers the last window position.
-When I need speed, however,
-# Alacritty tends to be better smoother and faster because
-# it knows how to use both the CPU and the graphics cards.
-sudo dnf install -y alacritty

 # Install neovim: more extensible fork of vim.
 sudo dnf install -y neovim python3-neovim